Nourhanelsabawy/Nourhanelsabawy/README.md

 - Hi, I’m @Nourhanelsabawy
 - I’m a student at faculty of artificial intelligence.
-- I’m interested in data analysis field field.
+- I’m interested in data analysis field.
 - 👀 I’m interested in AI field
 - 🌱 I’m currently Data analysis and ml.
 - How to reach me